vodkabears/MotionDetector.js/README.md

 ###checkArea method
 ----------------
-Chech rectangle area for motion.
+Check a rectangle area for a motion.
 ```js
 md.checkArea(x, y, width, height [, step of checking]);
 ```